brodcoli/Godot-Low-Poly-World/README.md

-# Godot-Low-Poly-World
+# Godot-Low-Poly-World (Godot 3.5)

 ![](https://i.imgur.com/x5ABieP.png)

 ## Description
-A low-poly procedurally generating world made in Godot
+A low-poly procedurally generating world made in Godot<br />
+This project was last tested in Godot 3.5 and **does not work with Godot 4.0**

 ## Controls
 Use `W`, `A`, `S`, `D` to move<br />